-Juhanna Rogers is a motivational speaker, commentator, artist, and education activist currently residing in Central New York.
-A native of Newark, New Jersey.
-Juhanna earned a Bachelor’s Degree in Integrative Arts from Penn State University – Altoona.
-While at Penn State, Juhanna wrote, directed, and produced artistic pieces that celebrated Black history and culture.
-Her work in theatre earned her Central Pennsylvania NAACP Woman of the Year at the ripe age of 20.
-Upon graduation, Juhanna sought a career in higher education.
-Juhanna went on to earn a Master’s Degree from Indiana University, in Higher Education Student Affairs.
-In 2007, she was selected as an alternate Fulbright Scholar based on her research race and equity in international education.
-Juhanna used her Fulbright proposal to create a study abroad program that has taken more than 100 students on trips abroad, increasing Indiana University’s diversity efforts.
-In 2010, Juhanna returned to Indiana University to pursue her doctorate in higher education.
+Juhanna Rogers, PhD. is a motivational speaker, commentator, artist, and education activist currently residing in Central New York.
+As a native of Newark, New Jersey, Dr. Rogers has a commitment to social justice, education, and the arts, having grown up in a diverse and resource rich environment.
+Dr. Rogers earned a Bachelor’s Degree in Integrative Arts from Penn State University – Altoona.
+While at Penn State, she wrote, directed, and produced artistic performances that celebrated Black history and culture.
+Her work in theater earned her Central Pennsylvania NAACP Woman of the Year at the age of 20.
+Upon graduation, Dr. Rogers sought a career in higher education and went on to earn a Master’s Degree in Higher Education and Student Affairs from Indiana University.
+In 2007, she was selected as an alternate Fulbright Scholar based on her research in race and equity within international education.
+Dr. Rogers used her Fulbright proposal to create a study abroad program that has taken more than 100 students on trips abroad, increasing Indiana University’s diversity efforts.
+In 2010, Dr. Rogers returned to Indiana University to pursue her doctorate in higher education.
 Her research focuses on critical race theory, racism in education, and the international experiences of Black students and scholars.